 (4) If the Treasurer issues, amends or revokes a Treasurer’s guideline, the text of the guideline, amendment or revocation shall be included in the annual report submitted by the accountable authority of the Public Trustee under the Financial Management Act 2006 section 61.

-[Section 47B inserted No. 9 of 2008 s.
+[Section 47B inserted: No. 9 of 2008 s.
 29.]

 48. Application of Financial Management Act 2006 and Auditor General Act 2006